An untwisted cube of resolutions for knot Floer homology: Introduction

-Define a {\em partial braid graph} $S$ to be a part of a complete resolution $S'$ of a decorated braid projection.
-Precisely, $S$ consists of a subset $W$ of the set of vertices in the graph of $S'$, together with all the edges in $\Outof(W) \cup \Into(W)$.
-In a partial braid graph, an edge $e_i$ may have only one endpoint at a vertex in $W$; if so, we say that $e_i$ is an {\em exterior edge}, and do not consider its other endpoint to be a new vertex in $S$.
+The result, $S$, is what we call a partial braid graph.
+It consists of a set of vertices $W \subseteq W'$, together with a set of edges.
+In $S$, an edge $e_i$ may have only one endpoint at a vertex in $W$; if so, we say that $e_i$ is an {\em exterior edge}, and do not consider its other endpoint to be a true vertex of $S$.
 In particular, the original distinguished edge is split into two exterior edges.
 With these conventions, we can define ideals $L_S, N_S,$ and $Q_S$ just as before.
 For simplicity in defining $Q_S$, let us assume that $S$ is connected.
 We also assume that $S$ contains at least one (hence at least two) exterior edges.
 (Note that Conjecture~\ref{conj1} (a) for general complete resolutions $S$ would follow from the case of connected $S$ with the distinguished edge cut open.
 Thus, it is natural to make a similar assumption on partial braid graphs.)

 \begin {conjecture} If $S$ is a connected partial braid graph with at least one exterior edge, then for any $i \geq 0$ we have an isomorphism of $\R$-modules

 \end {conjecture}

 An example of a partial braid graph is shown in Figure~\ref{fig:partial}, where